diekus/get-installed-related-apps/EXPLAINER.md

 prevents malicious websites from fingerprinting users and getting a list of their installed applications.

-User Agents should also take timing side-channel attacks into account in their implementation, to avoid potential leaking of information about installed applications on a user's device.
+User Agents should also take timing side channel attacks into account in their implementation, to avoid potential leaking of information about installed applications on a user's device.
+To remove the timing side channel, implementations could pursue several options.
+One is to delay resolution of the API call by a random, *but fixed per app*, delay.
+As long as the caller cannot predict, guess, or otherwise determine what the delay was, nor re-query many times to filter out the delay 'noise', the caller gains no timing side-channel information about the installation status of the app.

 The User Agent should return no installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.